suncoast-devs/handbook/lessons/js-intro/loops.md

 }
 ```

-The following function takes as its argument an object and the object's name.
+The following function takes an object and the object's name as its argument.
 It
 then iterates over all the object's properties and returns a string that lists
 the property names and their values.